 WHO/Europe training course on noncommunicable diseases: surveillance, implementation and evaluation

-The WHO European Office for the Prevention and Control of Noncommunicable Diseases is coordinating a new training course on noncommunicable diseases (NCDs) which is jointly developed by WHO collaborating centres and partner organizations.
-The course is developed for early and mid-career professionals working in the field of NCDs, including researchers, policy-makers and postgraduate students.
+The WHO European Office for the Prevention and Control of Noncommunicable Diseases (NCD) is cordinating a training course on NCD: surveillance, implementation and evaluation which is jointly developed by WHO collaborating centres and partner organizations.
+The course is aimed at early and mid-career professionals working in the field of NCD including researchers, policy-makers and postgraduate students.